Bygland Municipality: Geography

-Bygland lies in the middle of the Setesdal valley which is also a traditional district in Aust-Agder county.
+Bygland Municipality lies in the middle of the Setesdal valley which is also a traditional district in Agder county.
 The valley includes the municipalities of Bykle, Valle, Bygland, Iveland, and Evje og Hornnes.
 The Otra river flows from the glacially scoured Hardangervidda plateau in the north, through the Setesdal valley (and through Bygland), and into the sea near the city of Kristiansand.
-The municipality is bordered on the north by Valle, in the east by Fyresdal (Telemark county) and Åmli (Agder county), in the south by Froland and Evje og Hornnes, and in the west by Åseral, Kvinesdal, and Sirdal (all in Agder county).
+The municipality is bordered on the north by Valle Municipality; in the east by Fyresdal Municipality (in Telemark county) and Åmli Municipality (in Agder county); in the south by Froland Municipality and Evje og Hornnes Municipality; and in the west by Åseral Municipality, Kvinesdal Municipality, and Sirdal Municipality.

-Bygland is Agder's third largest municipality in area.
+Bygland Municipality is Agder's third largest municipality in area.
 The majority of the area of the municipality lies in the Setesdalsheiene mountains, at an elevation of over 700 m above sea level.
+The highest point in the municipality is the 1161.82 m tall mountain Reinshornheii in the northwestern part of the municipality.
 The municipality stretches from the small town Byglandsfjord in the south to the farms at Langeid in the north.
 Lake Byglandsfjorden is 40 km long and lies on the river Otra.
 Other lakes include the Åraksfjorden, Gyvatn, Hovatn, Kvifjorden, Longerakvatnet, Straumsfjorden, and Topsæ.
 The rivers Otra and Topdalsfjorden both run through Bygland on their way south.
 The Reiårsfossen waterfall is one of many waterfalls in the municipality.